 Matthew Dickerson: Manager, editor, feature writer.

-Matthew Dickerson has written four books about trout, rivers, ecology, and fly-fishing.
+He has written five books about trout, rivers, ecology, and fly-fishing.

 - Downstream: Reflections on Brook Trout, Fly Fishing, and the Waters of Appalachia. (with David O’Hara, 2014)